sumit2011/sumit2011.github.io/stack/index.md

  ```

 ## Push Function
-The `push` function is part of the `stack` class and aims to add a new element to the stack.
+The `push` function is part of the `stack` class.
+It adds a new element to the stack.
 It checks if there is space available by comparing the difference between the maximum size of the stack and the current top index.
 If space is available, the function increments the top index to make room for the new element, assigns the new element to the top position in the array, effectively adding it to the stack.
 If the stack is already full, the function prints an error message indicating "stack overflow," signifying that the operation cannot be performed.
  ```c++
  //push function
  void push (int element) {